SajadAHMAD1/CPSOGSA-for-MLP-Training/ReadMe.txt

-This is the 'Hybrid Constriction Ciefficient based particle Swarm Optimization and Gravitational Search Algorithm for Training Multi-Layer Perceptron (MLP)' Mathlab code .
+This is the 'Hybrid Constriction Coefficient based particle Swarm Optimization and Gravitational Search Algorithm for Training Multi-Layer Perceptron (MLP)' Mathlab code .

 Change 'Get_Functions_details.m' for your other classification and function approximation benchmarks. and numerical optimization frameworks.